perone/Pyevolve/docs/source/getstarted.rst

 .. warning:: note that the Interactive Mode for Linux/Mac was disabled in the
              0.6 release of Pyevolve.
 The cause was the platform dependant code.
-             To use it in Linux/Mac you must set the generation in wich Pyevolve will enter in the Interactive Mode by using :meth:`GSimpleGA.GSimpleGA.setInteractiveGeneration` method; see the :mod:`Interaction` module documentation for more information.
+             To use it in Linux/Mac you must set the generation in which Pyevolve will enter in the Interactive Mode by using :meth:`GSimpleGA.GSimpleGA.setInteractiveGeneration` method; see the :mod:`Interaction` module documentation for more information.